jekku123/express-auth/README.md

 4. Logout by sending a POST request to `api/auth/logout`

-5. Reset password by sending a POST request to `api/auth/forgot-password` with the following payload:
+5. Get password reset token by sending a POST request to `api/user/forgot-password` with the following payload:

 ```json
 {